timwright12/vets-website/docs/forms-library/src/my-first-form.md

 > This section assumes you have `vets-website` running on your local machine, if you still need to set that up you can visit [this page for instructions](https://department-of-veterans-affairs.github.io/veteran-facing-services-tools/getting-started).

 To make setting up a form as easy as possible we have a Yeoman generator that will take you through a few questions about the form you are building and then create the files and code you need to get started.
-To beign, navigate to the root of your local `vets-website` and run
+To begin, navigate to the root of your local `vets-website` and run

 ```
 yo @department-of-veterans-affairs/vets-website